 Students researching the medieval period should strongly consider passing the Latin exam in addition to the French or German exam.

-We offer a French exam three times per year.
+We offer a French exam two times per year.
 Dates will be announced by the graduate office early in the academic year.
 Information about the examinations in languages other than French may be obtained from the appropriate language department.

 East-Asian-language exams (Department of East Asian Studies)